A Quick Guide About College Access

 As an immigrant, I moved to the U.S. entering 7th grade in middle school.
 It was a challenge to figure out where and how to apply for college as a high school student.
 The experience of learning English as a second language and figuring out college applications and requirements was not an easy task.

 Fortunately, several college institutions and universities have opened their doors to undocumented youths.
 There are several things families must consider before they apply to college.
 Keep in mind that the application process differs depending on who’s undocumented in the family.
 The application process involves the completion of a Federal Student Aid form, as shared below.

 Fear of Disclosure

-Fear of disclosure is one of the main reasons why undocumented students do not pursue higher education.
+The fear of schools disclosing undocumented immigrants’ information is often expressed by students in schools.
+Fear of disclosure is one of the main reasons why undocumented students do not pursue post-secondary education.
 The Family Education Rights and Privacy Act is an education act that protects undocumented students.
-The act states that it is against the law for schools to disclose a student’s immigration status without permission.
+The act states that it is against the law to disclose a student’s immigration status without permission.

 Free Application for Federal Student Aid (FAFSA)